Amalfi: Ancient Maritime Republic.

 Amalfi's center is at sea level instead so, any direction you choose, you'll be up to a harsh warm-up going uphill.
 On the bright side, that means you'll be finishing the ride coming back on a fun descent!

-Our warehouse is up the main street a few hundred meters from the main square, however only residents are allowed to drive through it: should you be driving from another town to start a tour or collect a bike, you'll need to park outside (ie. at the outdoor parking behind the main harbor, or Luna Rossa garage towards Atrani, both toll parking lots, as there's no free options) and walk for 10/15 minutes to reach us.
+Our warehouse is up the main street a few hundred meters from the main square, however only residents are allowed to drive through it: should you be driving from another town to start a tour or collect a bike, you'll need to park outside (ie. at the outdoor Berma Parking behind the harbor, or Luna Rossa garage towards Atrani, both toll parking lots, as there's no free options) and walk for 10/15 minutes to reach us.
 We always recommend using public transport, especially ferries, to reach us in high season.

 You can pick up rental bikes at our warehouse here, or we can bring them to your accommodation (at road level) within Amalfi center at no extra costs.
 Delivery (of up to 4 bikes at a time) to its hamlets Lone, Pastena, Pogerola, Tovere and Vettica Minore, would instead cost a 15 € fee one way, 25 € for both delivery and pick up.

 Don't stop here!
 You can find these towns bordering Amalfi:

 Agerola, Atrani, Conca dei Marini, Furore and Scala.

 Valley of the Mills

 If you are into hiking and will have enough time to spend in the area, put this in you must do list.
 This trail, mostly steps, will lead you through wild nature and ancient ruins of iron foundries and paper mills, following the river Chiarito and its waterfalls.
 Keep walking up and you can reach the source of the river at the Ferriere Valley Nature Reserve, in the municipality of Scala.
 A few hours are usually enough for this relatively short hike.